AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

 systemd=true
  ```
 - Restart the terminal and run `systemctl list-unit-files --type=service` in WSL to see some processes running.
-- If you don't have an SSH key, generate a new SSH key using : `ssh-keygen -t rsa` inside linux.
 - If you have an ssh key in windows in `C:\Users\%UserProfile%\.ssh`, copy it (both keys) to linux `~/.ssh` folder or using Windows file explorer or power toys `\\wsl$\Ubuntu\home\%USERNAME%\.ssh` and change its rights using: `chmod 600 ~/.ssh/id_rsa` and `chmod 600 ~/.ssh/id_rsa.pub`.
+- If you don't have an SSH key, generate a new SSH key using: `ssh-keygen -t rsa` inside linux (when prompted, you can enter an empty password).

 ### 3.2.
 Linux/WSL Setup - terminal, shell, Miniconda, CUDA & More:
 [Linux Setup Guide](../unix_workflow/README_unix.md): A set of configurations, dotfiles and a script to automatically set up a powerful terminal & shell utilities(zsh, fzf...), themes like Powerlvl10k, Conda, GPU drivers, and more on Linux/WSL2.

 Advanced configuration:
 - [Cuda & Pytorch installation inside conda](../unix_workflow/1_cuda_pytorch_install.md)